raspishake/rsudp/docs/settings.rst

 (whereas Twitter will).

-If :json:`"enabled"` is :json:`true`, and bot :json:`"token"` key is correctly entered, this module will use the Telegram bot API to create alerts when an :code:`ALARM` message arrives on the queue.
+If :json:`"enabled"` is :json:`true`, and bot :json:`"token"` key is correctly entered, :class:`rsudp.c_telegram.Telegram` will use the Telegram bot API to create alerts when an :code:`ALARM` message arrives on the queue.
 If :json:`"send_images"` is :json:`true`, then the module will also send a saved image of the event, if :json:`"eq_screenshots"` is set to :json:`true` in the :json:`"plot"` module.